dieterichlawson/hadoop_setup/README.md

 ####4.2 Start the Yarn services

 Now we need to start the Yarn services.
 For those of you familiar with older versions of Hadoop this is essentially the tasktracker, jobtracker, etc...
+Your terminal will probably have been taken over by the HDFS processes' logging, so you should probably start a new terminal tab.
 Again, this is a one-liner that can be messed with if necessary.

 ```
 > cd $YARN_HOME
-> bin/yarn resourcemanager & bin/yarn nodemanager
+> ./bin/yarn resourcemanager & ./bin/yarn nodemanager &
 ```
 You should now be able to go to [http://localhost:8088/cluster](http://localhost:8088/cluster) and see this: